gcharot/Zabbix/zjstat/README.md

 ### Memory stats

 Memory stats are sent through zabbix_sender after the number of process have been returned.
-To enable memory stats, you need to change the __mode from "alive" to "all"__
+To enable memory stats, you need to change the __mode from "alive" to "all"__.

 Change the zabbix item defined above so it include the "all" switch :